top of page

 Q) Which is best for me?
 A Deed or Trust?

-A) Based on personal circumstances and chosen Beneficiary, the Notario – or your knowledgeable Real Estate Agent - will advise the buyer whether a Deed or Trust is the best option for them.
+A) Based on personal circumstances and chosen Beneficiary, the Notario – along with your knowledgeable Real Estate Agent - will advise the buyer whether a Deed or Trust is the best option for them.
 The Trust is always an option, even in areas of Mexico where it is possible to purchase with a Deed.

 Q) What happens on closing day?